Reduce My Rubbish

 What can you do?

-Did you know that over 80% of items that are fly-tipped could have been taken to the Recycling Centre for free.
+In Norfolk, over 80% of items that are fly-tipped could have been taken to the Recycling Centre for free.
 See below for options to deal with your waste.

 Suspect all waste carriers.
 Don’t let them take your rubbish until they provide proof of registration.
 Note their vehicle’s registration plate.